 - demonstrate curiosity, inquiry, and critical and data-based decision making.

-The Master of Arts in teaching and learning with an art education subprogram requires a minimum of 38 s.h. of graduate credit with a program grade-point average (GPA) of at least 3.00 for graduation.
+The Master of Arts in teaching and learning with an art education subprogram requires a minimum of 38 s.h. of graduate credit with a Graduate College program grade-point average (GPA) of at least 3.00 for graduation.

 The program prepares highly qualified teachers of art for elementary and secondary schools and community colleges.
 Its strong academic emphasis helps teachers who are creative artists to become highly literate in the history and language of art.